Skip to main content

 ACS (American Chemical Society)

 In 2025 the pool of articles in the program is 437.
 The pool is not divided between institutions and articles are added to the program in the order in which they are accepted for publication.
+The 2025 Publishing Program has been closed due to the exhaustion of the pool of 437 free articles allocated for 2025.

 The program is intended for corresponding authors affiliated with institutions participating in the consortium.
 In 2025 the program includes 90 journals published by ACS, including 71 hybrid journals and 19 open journals.
 The program includes all types of articles except: Additions and Corrections, Expressions of Concern, Retraction, In This Issue, Introducing our Authors.